-Credit and debit cards are a common payment method favored by many customers.
-It has become an expectation that your business will accept cards, a standard you are all too familiar with if you must repeatedly explain to customers that your business accepts cash only.
+Most consumers expect all businesses to accept credit and debit cards — a standard you are all too familiar with if you must repeatedly explain to customers that your business accepts cash only.
 Luckily, accepting credit and debit cards is as easy as partnering with a credit card processing company.

-This guide will walk you through the ins and outs of the credit card processing industry, and highlight the important factors you need to look for when choosing a card processor.
-It will also cover the different credit card processing platforms, from point-of-sale systems to mobile devices.
+This guide will walk you through the ins and outs of the credit card processing industry and highlight the factors you must consider when choosing a processor.

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.